-RESOLUTION NO. 2007 - 3 VILLAGE OF WILD ROSE, WISCONSIN
+RESOLUTION NO. \\\\\ TOWN OF ROSE, WISCONSIN

-RECOMMENDING THE ADOPTION OF THE VILLAGE OF WILD ROSE COMPREHENSIVE PLAN 2030, BY THE VILLAGE BOARD OF THE VILLAGE OF WILD ROSE.
+RECOMMENDING THE ADOPTION OF THE TOWN OF ROSE COMPREHENSIVE PLAN 2030, BY THE TOWN BOARD OF THE TOWN OF ROSE.

-WHEREAS, pursuant to section 62.23 (2) and (3) of the Wisconsin Statutes, the Village of Wild Rose is authorized to prepare and adopt a comprehensive plan as defined in sections 66.1001(1)(a) and 66.1001(2) of the Wisconsin Statutes.
+WHEREAS, pursuant to section 62.23 (2) and (3) of the Wisconsin Statutes, the Town of Rose is authorized to prepare and adopt a comprehensive plan as defined in sections 66.1001(1)(a) and 66.1001(2) of the Wisconsin Statutes.

-WHEREAS, the Plan Commission held a public meeting on the Comprehensive Plan at its meeting on July 5, 2007.
+WHEREAS, the Plan Commission held a public meeting on the Comprehensive Plan at its meeting on June 29, 2007.

-NOW, THEREFORE, BE IT RESOLVED that the Plan Commission recommends to the Village Board of the Village of Wild Rose that the "Village of Wild Rose Comprehensive Plan 2030", including all maps and supporting materials and all elements of the document be adopted.
+NOW, THEREFORE, BE IT RESOLVED that the Plan Commission recommends to the Town Board of the Town of Rose that the "Town of Rose Comprehensive Plan 2030", including all maps and supporting materials and all elements of the document be adopted.

-BE IT FURTHER RESOLVED, one copy of the adopted comprehensive plan shall be sent to all of the following: The Village Chairman and Trustees, the clerk of every local governmental unit that is adjacent to the Village; the Wisconsin Department of Administration; the Wild Rose and Wautoma Public Libraries, and other public agencies with an expressed interest
+BE IT FURTHER RESOLVED, one copy of the adopted comprehensive plan shall be sent to all of the following: every governmental body that is located in whole or in part within the boundaries of the town; the clerk of every local governmental unit that is adjacent to the city; the Wisconsin Department of Administration; and the Wild Rose and Wautoma Public Libraries.